ElusiveMonni/monni_docs/docs/commands/slash/global/tag-manage.md

 ## Arguments

 - 1 **tag**
-    Chooses which saved tag to manage, leave blank for a list of all current tags
+    Chooses which saved tag to manage, leave blank for a list of all current tags.

 ## 🔒 Required permissions